cbozay/Africa/README.md

 <h6>The visuality of this web page has been supplied by using CSS blend.

 <h3> Africa Continent Theme
-An image and a video have been harmonized successfully!
+<h6>An image and a video have been harmonized successfully!